bandrewfox/exprdb_docs/sracopy/readme.txt

 # run this on an instance (or laptop) with correct IAM credentials
 # if using awscli 2.0 then it is "get-login-password"
 # copy the password which is printed to stdout
-aws ecr get-login --region us-east-1
+# aws ecr get-login --region us-east-1

 # back on the instance with docker running, do this to save the password to the aws ecr repo
+# docker login --username AWS 538908288835.dkr.ecr.us-east-1.amazonaws.com

+# this does both in one line
-docker login --username AWS 538908288835.dkr.ecr.us-east-1.amazonaws.com
+aws ecr get-login --region us-east-1 | awk '{print $6}' | docker login --username AWS --password-stdin 538908288835.dkr.ecr.us-east-1.amazonaws.com

 # can test/edit Dockerfile and sra-to-s3.sh now by building image, verifying it exists, running image
 docker build -t sracopy .